What is ADHD coaching?

 Confidentiality

-It is very important that coaching occurs in an environment of confidentiality and trust between the student and their coach.
+It is very important that coaching occurs in an environment of confidentiality and trust between the client and their coach.

 Connecting with other services and support